softwaremill/codebrag/stats-server/README.md

 To continuously run those servers there is "forever" tool used and running scripts are provided.
 You can separately run collecting server and reporting server as well as change status of those processes using `status.sh`.

 Basically what "forever" does is it restarts server if it crashes (any unhandled exception etc).
-You can also run it as usual `node` app using `node lib/server.js` or `node lib/reporting/reporting_server.js`.